esgf2-us/metagrid/helm/README.md

 | `django.migrateJob.backoffLimit` | Maximum number of retries for the migration job. | `integer` | `4` |
 | `django.projects` | Configuration for defining backend projects. | `string` | `""` |

+Gunicorn auto-reload is disabled by default for production deployments.
+If you need it for development-style workflows, set `django.config.GUNICORN_RELOAD: "true"` in your Helm values.

 ---
 ## Frontend